Curtiss JN Jenny: Operational history

 The Curtiss factory in Buffalo, New York, was the largest such facility in the world, but due to production demands, from November 1917 to January 1919, six different manufacturers were involved in production of the definitive JN-4D.
-Production from spare or reconditioned parts continued sporadically until 1927, although most of the final orders were destined for the civil market in Canada and the United States.
+Production from spare or reconditioned parts continued sporadically until 1927, although most of the final orders were destined for the civilian market in Canada and the United States.

-Like the re-engined JN-4H version of the most-produced JN-4 subtype, the final production version of the aircraft was the JN-6, powered by a Wright Aeronautical license-built, 150-hp (112-kW) Hispano-Suiza 8 V-8, first ordered in 1918 for the US Navy.
-A floatplane version was built for the navy which was so modified, it was essentially a different airframe.
+Like the re-engined JN-4H version of the most-produced JN-4 subtype, the final production version of the aircraft was the JN-6, powered by a Wright Aeronautical license-built, 150 hp (112 kW) Hispano-Suiza 8 V-8, first ordered in 1918 for the US Navy.
+A floatplane version was built for the navy, which was so modified, it was essentially a different airframe.
 This was designated the N-9.
 In US Army Air Service usage, the JN-4s and JN-6s were configured to the JNS ("S" for "standardized") model.
 The Jenny remained in service with the US Army until 1927.

 After World War I, thousands were sold on the civilian market, including one to Charles Lindbergh in May 1923, in which he then soloed.
 Surplus US Army aircraft were sold (some still in their unopened packing crates) for as little as $50, flooding the market.
 With private and commercial flying in North America unhampered by regulations concerning their use, pilots found the Jenny's stability and slow speed made it ideal for stunt flying and aerobatic displays in the barnstorming era between the world wars, with the nearly identical Standard J-1 aircraft often used alongside it.
 Some were still flying into the 1930s.

-JN-4 airframes were used to produce early Weaver Aircraft Company / Advance Aircraft Company / Waco aircraft, such as the Waco 6.
+JN-4 airframes were used to produce early Weaver Aircraft Company/Advance Aircraft Company/Waco aircraft, such as the Waco 6.